GoVenture Instructor Guide

 7. Time Required

-Students can take as much time as they want to make decisions in GoVenture.
-There is no clock or time limit, except that an investment or full life and money Simulation will end after 20 simulated years.
+Students can take as much time as they want to make decisions in the GoVenture Simulation.
+There is no clock or time limit, except that an investment or full life and money Simulation can be played for up to 20 simulated years.
+The number of years is set by the instructor.
+Each year has 48 weeks (not 52).

-How quickly a student will progress through the Simulation will depend on how thoughtful their decisions are and the instructor’s requirement for progress.
-For example, the instructor may tell students that they must progress through 1 simulated year within the next 60 minutes, thereby providing students an average of 1 minute to make their decisions each simulated week.
+How quickly a student will progress through the Simulation will depend on how thoughtful their decisions are and the instructor’s requirement for progress, including Goals to be achieved.
+For example, the instructor may tell students that they must progress through 1 simulated year within the next 30 minutes, thereby providing students an average of 30 seconds to make their decisions each simulated week.

-Students should be provided at least 2 minutes of decision time for each virtual week, plus any additional time needed to periodically evaluate reports in more depth.
+Students should be provided between 20 seconds to 1 minute of decision time for each virtual week, plus any additional time needed to periodically evaluate reports in more depth.
+For a full 20 years of play, the time required can range from 5 to 15 hours, depending on the simulation settings and student pace.

 8. Performance Evaluation and Grading